 You can continue to use your SIM card in the UK after the end of your trip.
 The SIM card you buy from Turkey will normally stop working after you return to the UK.

-For most people, we’d normally recommend roaming on a UK-based SIM card, unless you’re planning an extended trip to Turkey that will last for more than one month.
-Alternatively, a SIM card from Turkey might be more suitable if you need a local phone number (+90).
+For most people, we’d normally recommend roaming on a UK-based SIM card, unless you’re planning an extended trip to Turkey that will last for more than two weeks.
+Alternatively, a SIM card from Turkey might also be more suitable if you’re planning to use lots of data during your trip (more than 4GB).

 Roaming On Your UK SIM Card